 Recent independent research provides crucial insights beyond vendor claims.
 The results are telling: "Rego is expressive but error-prone, failing several tests due to runtime exceptions, non-determinism, and extensibility risks" while "Cedar is safe and deterministic, with strong validation and isolation."
 This isn't theoretical—it's based on automated testing of real security vulnerabilities including denial-of-service resilience, memory safety, and input validation.

 Cedar's security advantage stems from deliberate design choices.
 As documented in Cedar's design philosophy, features like regex support were "intentionally omitted from the language because they work against safety goals."
-This isn't a limitation—it's a feature that prevents entire categories of security vulnerabilities.
+This isn't a limitation in the context of access control – it's a feature that prevents entire categories of security vulnerabilities.

 OPA: The Flexible Powerhouse